benvanik/WebAL/readme.md

 * For performance reasons use mono output (see 'Creating a Context' above) if your sound effects don't require stereo
 * Long-playing audio, such as music, should use the browser native <audio> tag - the mixer is designed for sound effects!
 * Streaming support for audio from <audio> elements is not yet implemented - the entire buffer must be loaded - you can still play the sound, it'll just be silent
+* Creating buffers is expensive - do it at load time or very infrequently
+* Creating sources is cheap, but try to cache them if possible
+* The sound may not be loaded by the first play - put the `sourcePlay` call in a button handler to see it work